CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/35.png)

-19. A provision to validate the settings will be available on the validation page.
-If everything looks correct, click on **Create**.
+19. The last window helps us to verify if the parameters we filled are correct.
+Wait for validation to pass, then click on **Create** to initiate the deployment.

    ![ws name.](media/80.png)

-> **Note:** The deployment will take about 2 minutes to succeed.
+> **Note:** The deployment will take about a minute to succeed.

 20. Once the deployment is complete, open notifications and click on **Go to Resource**.

    ![ws name.](media/81.png)

 21. Now in the Application Group Window that comes up, click on **Applications** present under **Manage** and you will see that the applications are published in the application Group.